 Thanksgiving is almost here in the U.S., which means homeschooling may take on a different look in the coming weeks.

-When our family was young, normal homeschooling routines went out the window.
-We hung on through Halloween, but Thanksgiving was a clear line of demarcation: We’d squeeze in family holiday traditions, performances, programs, and service work — and a lot of our usual learning routines and classes were squeezed out or not even scheduled.
+When our family was young, normal homeschooling routines went out the window during the holidays.
+We hung on through Halloween, but Thanksgiving was a clear line of demarcation: We'd squeeze in family holiday traditions, performances, programs, and service work—and a lot of our usual learning routines and classes were squeezed out or not even scheduled.

 But more experienced homeschooling parents have often decided to shrug and give in to the holiday spirit.
 They find their comfort level with the amount or type of learning that is going on (or if they are unschoolers, they consider it all learning), and they give up stressing over what is not getting done.